reem/rust-ordered-float/README.md

 # Ordered Floats

-Provides several wrapper types for Ord and Eq implementations on f64.
+Provides several wrapper types for Ord and Eq implementations on f64 and friends.

 See the [API documentation](https://docs.rs/ordered-float) for further details.